|

 --attach=pid

-Attach to the process with the process ID pid and begin
+Attaches to the process with the process ID pid and begin

 tracing.
 The trace may be terminated at any time by a

-keyboard interrupt signal (CTRL-C). strace will respond
+keyboard interrupt signal (CTRL-C). strace will respond by

-(them) to continue running.
-Multiple -p options can be
+Multiple -p options can be used to attach to several

-(which is optional if at least one -p option is given).
+at least one -p option is given.

-"$(pidof PROG)" and -p "$(pgrep PROG)" syntaxes are
+Consequently, syntaxes like -p "$(pidof PROG)" and -p

 -u username